A primer on semiconvex functions in general potential theories: Proof of Sard's theorem for Lipschitz functions

 The proof of Sard's theorem follows easily from Corollary \ref{cor:DG} and Rademacher's theorem.

-\begin{proof}[Proof of~\Cref{sard}] For the Lipschitz function $G$, one needs to show that $m(G(k_G)) = 0$.
+\begin{proof}[Proof of~\Cref{sard}] One needs to show that $m(G(k_G)) = 0$.
 The set of critical points can be decomposed into $k_G = \call N_G \cup \call S_G$, where $\call N_G$ denotes the set of points at which $G$ is not differentiable and $\call S_G$ is the set of points of differentiability where the Jacobian $DG$ is singular.
-Since $G$ is Lipschitz, $\call N_G$ has (Lebesgue) measure zero by Rademacher's Theorem \ref{rade} and hence $G(\call N_G)$ has measure zero as well since $G$ is Lipschitz.
+Since $G$ is Lipschitz, $\call N_G$ has measure zero by Rademacher's Theorem~\ref{rade} and hence $G(\call N_G)$ has measure zero as well since $G$ is Lipschitz.
 By the above corollary, $G(\call S_G)$ has measure zero and we are done. \qedhere \end{proof}